The Stories of John Cheever

 The Stories of John Cheever is a 1978 short story collection by American author John Cheever.
 It contains some of his most famous stories, including "The Enormous Radio", "Goodbye, My Brother", "The Country Husband", "The Five-Forty-Eight" and "The Swimmer".
 It won the Pulitzer Prize for Fiction and the National Book Critics Circle Award in 1979 and its first paperback edition won a 1981 National Book Award.

 Stories

+The John Cheever Audio Collection

+In 2004, Caedmon released a recorded compilation of selected stories from The Stories of John Cheever, each read either by Cheever, George Plimpton, or a professional actor.
+Benjamin Cheever reads the introduction written by his father, and the full track list of stories is as follows:

+Reception to the collection was positive.
+Publishers Weekly called the readers a "first-class lineup of narrators" and stated that "Cheever's archived readings that steal the show.
+His performance of "The Swimmer," in particular, boldly displays his contempt for the country-club set, while still evoking readers' sympathy for the hapless main character.
+The inclusion of [his] readings makes for a deeply personal, resonant finale to a truly superb production."